Skip to main content

 • For each question, choose the type of answer you expect (for example, text, number, date, currency, or yes/no).

-While Text usually works, choosing the most appropriate type is recommended - especially if you plan to export results to Excel.
+While Text usually works as a question type, choosing the most appropriate type is recommended - especially if you plan to export results to Excel.
 Correct question types ensure that dates, numbers, currencies, and yes/no answers are formatted properly in Excel, allowing calculations and sorting.

 If you don’t plan to export to Excel, Text is a good default choice.